Aaron98990/ways-of-the-game/tactical-impact.md

 - Advantage ensues & goal: no card
 - Advantage ensues & no goal: downgrade the sanction from "no advantage ensues" by one level.
 So a RC -> YC and YC -> no card.
   - A goal is the only way for advantage to ensue for an offense punished by a penalty kick
-  - So it's no card unless it's DOGSO + offense punished by free kick + advantage in which it's a YC.